misik-eng/misik-eng/README.md

 ## 🌟 More About Me 😊

 <details>

 <summary>Click to expand!</summary>

-- 🥋 I practiced **karate** throughout school and earned a **black belt (Shodan)**.
+- 🥋 I practiced **karate** throughout school and earned a black belt (Shodan).
 - 🏹 I was part of the founding team for my high school's archery club and competed in a national tournament, achieving **second place** as a team.
-- 💻 I’ve attended certified courses on **coding and cybersecurity** during university, learned **Linux**, and even used **Arch Linux** for a while.
+- I’ve attended certified courses on coding and cybersecurity during university learned Linux, and even used **Arch Linux** for a while.
 - 🎨 I enjoy creating **ceramics (pottery)** as a creative hobby.
 - 🥾 **Trekking** and 🚣‍♂️ **kayaking** are my favorite outdoor activities.
 - 🤖 I worked on **artificial intelligence projects** during university and loved every moment.
 - 🎶 I play the **ney**, a traditional wind instrument.
-- 🌍 Traveling and meeting people from different cultures brings me joy and inspiration.
+- 🌍 Connecting with people from diverse cultures inspires me.
 - 🎉 **Fun fact:** I’m one of **triplets**.

 </details>